marti-mcfly/nn-verification-configuration/README.md

 ## Configure Venus

-To configure Venus, we use a wrapper that directly accesses the Gurobi parameters through the Venus interface.
+To configure Venus, we used a wrapper that directly accesses the Gurobi parameters through the Venus interface.
 To start the configuration procedure, you should

 1.  adapt the network path in ```target_algorithms/venus/run_venus.py```;
 2.  adapt the binary path in ```target_algorithms/venus/wrapper.py```;